 With the release of 4.0, there are a number of notable features available for your setup.
 Specifically, it gains the ability to control Midi/DMX devices, which literally opens the doors wide open for stage-class lighting and effects control.

 It does this by acting as a virtual Midi/DMX controller, which eliminates the need for a dedicated DMX controller in its entirety.
-For a one man media army like a streamer, using a piece of hardware that you may already have, this is extremely valuable.
+For a one man media army like a A streamer is somebody who engages in the activity of live streaming., using a piece of hardware that you may already have, this is extremely valuable.

 Also mentioned within the video is that it can control smoke machines, Disco balls and music, but honestly, those aren’t nearly as cool as the stage lighting effects in my humble opinion.
 Plus, Smoke machines can obscure you from frame which isn’t necessarily ideal, unless you set up a fan to manage the flow away from your face.